VidyaSource/comparison-shopping/README.md

 ##Description

-These are the files that accompany the [Vidya](http://www.vidyasource.com) video tutorial [Comparison Shopping](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) on how to use Comparable and Comparator to sort collections in Java.
+These are the files that accompany the [Vidya](http://www.vidyasource.com) video tutorial [Comparison Shopping](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) on how to use *Comparable* and *Comparator* to sort collections in Java.

 ##Intended Audience

-Beginners and intermediate programmers in Java who want to learn how to sort collections in Java and particularly the differences between Comparable and Comparator.
+Beginner and intermediate programmers in Java who want to learn how to sort collections using *Comparable* and *Comparator* and learn the differences between them in order to use the appropriate one for a given use case.

 ##Instructions